Dakes/WaniKaniCommunityMnemonics2/README.md

 - sort Mnemonics by score

 ## Known Bugs
-- The Reading Mnemonic Box in Review is too large.
-I think, the one being added after clicking "show all"
-- Buttons Review & Lesson are larger that item view??
 - when switching between items quickly, it can happen, that the first item finishes loading after the current one.
 (Especially when the current one was cached).
 Then the display update is triggered for the old one causing the display of the old mnemonic.
 (Should not happen often any more)
 - Score calculation does not lock DB (originally intentionally).
 Leads to #ERROR! returned in \*_Score when it wasn't calculated fast enough.
-Either implement lock in calculation, with speed penalty overall, or wait in Userscript.

 ### Sweeper TODO
 - add sweeper.
 Regularly runs through DB and cleans it etc.
 - delete rows without \*_Mnem ("" or {})
 - delete downvoted mnems
-- (delete requests, that still exist despite other mnems [shouldn't happen anyway])
 ## Other TODO
+- Apps Script: Return error if voted on mnemonic does not exist any more.
+(In case a user deleted theirs) Handle error on clientside and redownload data.
 - build a tool that lets people bulk export their notes so that I can import them to the existing data set.
-- Maybe do something with Timestamp in DB??
 - Think about adding a "Request Deletion" Button
 - Colorize items with especially high or low scores
 - Randomize default messages with alternatives